WATCH OUT FOR ZUZU

-Don’t Touch Me Tomatoes & Chachacha is an immersive, surround sound, video installation.
-It is a direct response to the ill-concealed misogyny which has been surfacing around the world, and which was in Egypt in particular, amplified by the use of sexual abuse as a counter-revolutionary tool.
+Don’t Touch Me Tomatoes & Chachacha is an immersive, surround sound, video installation and a direct response to the ill-concealed misogyny which has been surfacing around the world, and which was in Egypt in particular, between 2011 and 2013, amplified by the use of sexual abuse as a counter-revolutionary tool.

 Viewer experiencing the video and 7.1 surround sound installation.
 940 X 300 CM.
-180 degrees projection. © Lara Baladi 2013.
+180 degrees projection, 2013. © Lara Baladi.
 Production Image Urubu Films.
 Artwork commissioned by Dior.

 Made with YouTube videos I collected over a period of two years during the 2011 Egyptian revolution and its aftermath, the work is a tribute to the creative and transformative part, women play in history, a role too often denied, in the Middle East and in the world at large.

 This enchanting audio-visual experience, titled after one of Josephine Baker’s songs, Don’t Touch Me Tomatoes & Chachacha, is a ‘carousel’ of fireflies in which iconic women –anarchists, activists, artists such as Louise Michelle, Isadora Duncan, Alice Guy, and many more, are fireflies and, if only for a moment, illuminate the world.

 ALONE TOGETHER,...
 IN MEDIA RES

 Alone, Together,..., In Media Res, (Latin, ‘in the midst of things’).
 42-minute three-channel video installation by Lara Baladi.
 Installation view, Cairo Open City, Folkwang Museum, Essen, Germany. © Lara Baladi, 2012.